102y/camMouse/README.md

 # camMouse
 This repository contains the source code for a camera mouse: a head-controlled mouse.
 The project is implemented in MATLAB.
+Click [here](https://www.youtube.com/watch?v=UI1_e2heyuQ&feature=youtu.be) to see a demonstration of the initial implementation of this project.

-# References
+# Related Work
 * [Camera Mouse Research](http://cameramouse.bu.edu/)
 * [Camera Mouse Commercial](http://cameramouse.org/)
 * Kjeldsen, Rick. "[Improvements in vision-based pointer control.](https://courses.cs.washington.edu/courses/cse590w/06au/resources/p189-kjeldsen.pdf)" Proceedings of the 8th international ACM SIGACCESS conference on Computers and accessibility.
 ACM, 2006.